Skip to Main Content

 First-year value vs. ongoing value

-You’ll get great first-year value thanks to the card’s generous welcome offer and getting your annual fee waived for the first year sweetens the pot.
+Thanks to the card’s generous welcome offer, you'll get great first-year value.
+Having your annual fee waived for the first year only sweetens the pot.
+And if you take advantage of the free checked bag, Delta Stays credit and Delta flight credit perks every year, you can add to the card's long-term value and offset the annual fee.
 With that in mind, the Delta Gold could be a good trial to see whether you may need to upgrade or downgrade your Delta card if it turns out the annual fee or absent Status Boost are deal breakers.

 Benefits and Costs First-year value Ongoing value (no welcome offers)